remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-installation.md

     For MySQL, to set the root password to `new_password`
     ```
     sudo mysql -u root -h localhost
-    ALTER USER IF EXISTS 'root'@'localhost' IDENTIFIED BY 'new_password';
+    ALTER USER IF EXISTS 'root'@'localhost' IDENTIFIED WITH caching_sha2_password BY 'new_password';
     FLUSH PRIVILEGES;
-    EXITS;
+    EXIT;
     ```
     The remotelabz default user is `user` and its password `Mysql-Pa33wrd\$`.
 If you want to change to `new_password` for example, you have to do the following:
     ```
-    ALTER USER IF EXISTS 'user'@'localhost' IDENTIFIED BY 'new_password';
+    ALTER USER IF EXISTS 'user'@'localhost' IDENTIFIED WITH caching_sha2_password BY 'new_password';
     FLUSH PRIVILEGES;
-    EXITS;
+    EXIT;
     ```

 #### OpenVPN pre-configuration